beego/beedoc/en-US/quickstart/controller.md

 }
 ```

-Let's take apart the different sections of the code.
+The following is a breakdown of the different sections of this code.

 ## How Beego dispatches requests

-At the beginning we create the `MainController`.
+The `MainController` is the first thing created.
 It contains an anonymous struct field of type `beego.Controller`.
-This is called struct embedding and is the way how Go mimics inheritance.
-This means `MainController` automatically acquires all the methods of `beego.Controller`.
+This is called struct embedding and is the way that Go mimics inheritance.
+Because of this `MainController` automatically acquires all the methods of `beego.Controller`.

-`beego.Controller` has lots of methods such as `Init`, `Prepare`, `Post`, `Get`, `Delete` and `Head`.
-We can overwrite these functions by implementing them.
-In this case we overwrote the `Get` method.
+`beego.Controller` has several functions such as `Init`, `Prepare`, `Post`, `Get`, `Delete` and `Head`.
+These functions can be overwritten by implementing them.
+In this example the `Get` method was overwritten.

 We talked about the fact that Beego is a RESTful framework so our requests will run the related `req.Method` method by default.
 For example, if the browser sends a `GET` request, it will execute the `Get` method in `MainController`.
 Therefore the `Get` method and the logic we defined above will be executed.

 ## The `Get` method

-The logic in our `Get` method just outputs some data.
-We can get our data by many ways and store it in `this.Data` which is a `map[interface{}]interface{}`.
-We can assign any type of data here.
-In this case we just assigned two strings.
+The logic of the `Get` method only outputs data.
+This data will be stored in `this.Data`, a `map[interface{}]interface{}`.
+Any type of data can be assigned here.
+In this case only two strings are assigned.

-The last thing to be done is rendering the template. `this.TplNames` (v1.6 uses `this.TplName`) specifies the template which will be rendered: Here it's `index.tpl`.
-If you don't set the template, it will default to `controller/method_name.tpl`.
+Finally the template will be rendered. `this.TplNames` (v1.6 uses `this.TplName`) specifies the template which will be rendered.
+In this case it is `index.tpl`.
+If a template is not set it will default to `controller/method_name.tpl`.
 For example, in this case it would try to find `maincontroller/get.tpl`.

-Beego will call the `Render` function (which is implemented in `beego.Controller`) automatically if you set up the template, so you don't need to render it manually.
+There is no need to render manually.
+Beego will call the `Render` function (which is implemented in `beego.Controller`) automatically if it is set up in the template.

-This was only a brief introduction.
-Check out the controller section in the [MVC Introduction](../mvc/) to learn more.
-[In the next section](model.md) we will talk about how to write models.
+Check the controller section in the [MVC Introduction](../mvc/) to learn more about these functions.
+[The next section](model.md) will describe model writing.